ikenticus/jade-hen/README.md

 ### <a id="codecommit"></a> CodeCommit

-Since HTTPS Git credentials for AWS CodeCommit cannot be generate from command line, go to `https://console.aws.amazon.com/iam/home#/users/jenkins?section=security_credentials` and Generate a username/password pair.
+Since HTTPS Git credentials for AWS CodeCommit cannot be generated from command line, go to `https://console.aws.amazon.com/iam/home#/users/jenkins?section=security_credentials` to generate a username/password pair.

 Create a new pipeline repository in your AWS CodeCommit and copy/commit the `/vars` directory from `jade-hen` into this new pipeline repository.
 This will allow you to make any changes to `jade-hen` as necessary, such as modifying the `common.groovy` options.